kopi9999/mz80emu/doc/src/config.md

 ## Constants

 ### `loadingSteps`
 Array of strings, which stores all section names which are specified in `config.txt` file documentation.
+All values in this array have to be consistent with values in `LoadingSteps` enumeration - for example, they should contain `"modules"` and `MODULES` values with identical ID.
+In contrast to `LoadingSteps` enumeration, `loadingSteps` array does not need to contain `NUMBER_OF_STEPS` value.

+### `configFilePath`
+String constant which stores relative path to the `config.txt` file.
+The path is relative to the `mz80emu/build/Debug` directory, which contains executable files. `configFilePath` is used during loading and saving data to the file.

 ## Enumerations

 ### `LoadingSteps`
 Enumeration used to marking which section of config file is currently being loaded.
 It also stores a number of possible sections thanks to `NUMBER_OF_STEPS` value.
+All values should be consistent with values in `loadingSteps` constant array.
 | Enumerator | Value | Explanation |
 | - | - | - |
 | `NONE` | 0 | Used as current section when loading starts.
 It means that no section has started yet.
 Data is not loaded when the current section is `NONE`. |